Boomerang (1947 film)

-Boomerang! is a 1947 American crime semidocumentary film based on the true story of a vagrant accused of murder who is found not guilty through the efforts of the prosecutor.
+Boomerang! is a 1947 American crime semidocumentary film noir based on the true story of a vagrant accused of murder.
 It stars Dana Andrews, Lee J. Cobb, Karl Malden, Arthur Kennedy and Jane Wyatt, with voiceovers by Reed Hadley.

 The film was directed by Elia Kazan and adapted from a 1945 Reader's Digest story written by Fulton Oursler (credited as Anthony Abbot) based on an actual 1924 crime.
 The film was shot mostly in Stamford, Connecticut, after Kazan was denied permission to film in Bridgeport, Connecticut, where the crime and trial occurred.

 The film was entered into the 1947 Cannes Film Festival.

 Plot

 Episcopal priest Father Lambert is shot dead on a Bridgeport, Connecticut street at night.
 The police, led by Chief Robinson, fail to immediately find the murderer.
 The case soon becomes a political hot potato, with the police accused of incompetence and the city's reform-minded administration attacked by the corrupt political machine that it had displaced.
 Robinson and prosecutor Henry Harvey face severe pressure by cheap political leaders, the press and the public to find the killer or otherwise seek outside help.

 Strenuous local efforts yield nothing.
 However, vagrant military veteran John Waldron is arrested in Ohio and meets the general description of the murder suspect.
 He is extradited to Connecticut and identified in a lineup.
 Waldron is interrogated for two days by the corrupt police until, suffering from severe sleep deprivation, he confesses.
 A gun that was in his possession is believed to be that which was used in the shooting, and witness testimony and other circumstantial evidence seem solid enough to guarantee conviction.

 Harvey questions Waldron and investigates the evidence and the witnesses.
 He develops serious doubts about Waldron's guilt.
 In court, Harvey states that a prosecutor must seek justice, not merely attempt to convict.
 He presents the flaws in the case before the judge and indicates that he intends to dismiss the charges.
 Suspecting that Harvey's plea is driven by political motives, the judge warns him that he will hold his actions to the highest scrutiny.
 Chief Robinson thwarts a lynch mob trying to seize Waldron outside of the court building.

 Harvey is threatened by reform party kingpin and real estate swindler Paul Harris, who seeks to blackmail him based on Harvey's wife's innocent contribution to a community fund for park land that Harris secretly owns.
 Harvey threatens to physically remove Harris from his home.

 At a preliminary hearing, Harvey presents detailed evidence that would lead to Waldron's exoneration.
 Meanwhile, a reporter conducts his own investigation into possible wrongdoing.
 In court, the reporter secretly threatens to reveal Harris' double dealing, and Harris commits suicide in the courtroom.

 Waldron is exonerated and the narrator explains that the murder was never solved and that the character of Henry Harvey was based upon Homer Cummings, who rose from state prosecutor to become the United States attorney general.